Project Overview

 “Who do we see as our biggest competitors?”

-i had an opportunity to explore real world user feedback by directly engaging with our client’s customers onsite.
-I compiled all our findings into affinity diagram and used dot to decide where to focus our efforts.
-The results confirmed a strong preference for online booking, not just among yourger customers but also across other age groups. additionally, we found taht pricing transparency is crucial for building trust.
+I had an opportunity to explore real world user feedback by directly engaging with my client’s customers onsite.
+I compiled all of my findings into affinity diagram and used dot to decide where to focus our efforts.
+The results confirmed a strong preference for online booking, not just among younger customers but also across other age groups.
+Additionally, I found that pricing transparency is also crucial for building trust.

 Meet the users